Hotels near Arizona School for the Arts

 Are there any walkable hotels near Arizona School for the Arts?

-Yes — 3 hotels are within walking distance: Hampton Inn & Suites Phoenix Downtown (0.33 mi), Best Western Downtown Phoenix (0.34 mi), and Hilton Garden Inn Phoenix Downtown (0.46 mi).
+Yes — 3 hotels are within walking distance: AC Hotel by Marriott Phoenix Downtown (0.11 mi, from $609/night), Hampton Inn & Suites Phoenix Downtown (0.33 mi, from $412/night), and Best Western Downtown Phoenix (0.34 mi, from $189/night).
+The closest is about a 2-minute walk.

 Are there upscale or luxury hotels near Arizona School for the Arts?